-[PROPOSED] ORDER GRANTING COMPLAINT COUNSEL'S MOTION TO COMPEL RESPONDENTS TO SUPPLEMENT INTERROGATORY RESPONSES
+[PROPOSED] ORDER GRANTING COMPLAINT COUNSEL'S SECOND MOTION TO COMPEL RESPONDENTS TO SUPPLEMENT INTERROGATORY RESPONSES

-This matter having come before the Chief Administrative Law Judge on February 19,

-2021, upon Complaint Counsel's Motion to Compel Respondents to Supplement Interrogatory answers to Interrogatories 1-16 and 18 to provide full and complete answers to

-Responses, it is hereby ORDERED that:
+This matter having come before the Chief Administrative Law Judge on March 24, 2021, upon Complaint Counsel's Second Motion to Compel Respondents to Supplement Interrogatory Responses, it is hereby ORDERED that:

 - 1. The Motion is GRANTED; and - 2.
-Within 10 business days of this Order, Respondents shall supplement their
+Within 10 business days of this Order, Respondents shall supplement their answers to Interrogatories 1 and 3 to provide full and complete answers to Complaint Counsel except Respondents shall not be required to provide the date information requested in Interrogatory 1.

-Complaint Counsel.

 ORDERED:

 D. Michael Chappell Chief Administrative Law Judge

-Date:
+Date: emor rammanario zan vaage